adominic022/adominic022.github.io/_posts/2018-05-12-Sarcasm-Detection.md

 The speaker expresses sarcasm through #not.
 In most reported works that use hashtag-based supervision, the hashtag is removed in the pre-processing step.
 This reduces the sentence above to
-’I love bland food’ - which may not have a sarcastic interpretation, unless author’s context is incorporated
+’I love bland food’ - which may not have a sarcastic interpretation, unless author’s context is incorporated.

-One question that many papers deliberate is if sentiment can be used as a feature for sarcasm detection.
+Another feature that is often an issue is the question that can sentiment be used to detect sarcasm.
 The motivation behind sarcasm detection is often pointed as sarcastic sentences misleading a sentiment classifier.
 However, several approaches use sentiment as an input to the sarcasm classifier.
-It must, however, be noted that these approaches require ‘surface polarity’  the apparent polarity of a sentence
+It must, however, be noted that these approaches require the sentiment polarity of a sentence.

 Sarcasm is an infrequent phenomenon of sentiment expression.
 This skew also reflects in datasets.